-One of the significant initial achievements of Leg 197 has been the setting of a new record for total basement penetration (1220 m; 52% recovery).
+One of the significant initial achievements of Leg 197 has been the remarkable depth of penetration at drilling sites on three seamounts.
+In fact, during Leg 197 we set a new record for total basement penetration (1220 m; 52% recovery).
 This augurs well for a variety of planned postcruise investigations, including the long-term petrochemical variability of source and melting, volcano-stratigraphic and environmental setting of eruptions, the timing and duration of volcanism, and the cooling and alteration conditions of lava flows produced by the Hawaiian hotspot.